harshagurnani/harshagurnani.github.io/_pages/about.md

 How do we adapt quickly and flexibly in complex environments, leveraging prior knowledge?
 I investigate __error-driven learning__ (e.g. sensory- and reward-prediction errors) that rely on three critical features:
 - __feedback__ (via sensory experiences)
 - __internal models__ (models of the world and body that allow us to predict the consequences of our actions, to plan and to simulate)
-- __probabilistic reasoning__, as uncertainty to deal with noisy or sparse feedback, and in belief formation.
+- __probabilistic reasoning__, as uncertainty to deal with noisy or sparse feedback, and by belief formation.

 I link computational descriptions of learning to mechanistic and algorithmic accounts of how related neural _dynamics_ support the __rapid and flexible updating of internal representations__ on slow (hours) and fast (seconds) timescales.